 Remove from the heat.

-Let the milk cool for 22-24 minutes until the milk temperature reaches 113°F / 45°C.
+Step 2: Let the milk cool for 22-24 minutes until the milk temperature reaches 113°F / 45°C.

-Using a glass or bowl, add a full tablespoon of yogurt and half a cup of the warmed milk.
+Step 3: Using a glass or bowl, add a full tablespoon of yogurt and half a cup of the warmed milk.
 Mix well with a whisk and add it to the pot with the rest of the milk.
 Mix well.

-Now the yogurt needs to thicken in a warm environment.
+Step 4: Now the yogurt needs to thicken in a warm environment.
 So I place it in my microwave oven with the light on under it.
 I find it is warm enough.
 Leave the pot in the warm oven for 6-8 hours.

-*Alternatively, warm your oven to 113° F / 45° C (see Tips and Tricks below and Recipe notes).
+*Alternatively, warm your oven to 113°F / 45° C (see Recipe notes).

-Line a mesh sieve with the cheesecloth.
+Step 5: Line a mesh sieve with the cheesecloth.
 Place the mesh sieve over the tallest bowl or pot you have to allow the liquids to gather on the bottom without touching the strainer and cheesecloth.

 Two ceramic bowls with yogurt, a spoon on a cloth napkin, fig halves, walnuts, a honey dipper and a jar with honey. and a detail of another bowl.

-Tips and tricks
+Tips & tricks

 How to enjoy Greek yogurt

-Use yogurt in a marinade.
+• Use yogurt in a marinade.
 Add a cup of yogurt to a mixing bowl and add seasonings like freshly ground pepper, dry oregano, thyme, pepper flakes, za’atar, crushed garlic, and some olive oil.
 Add chicken pieces, cover them well with the yogurt mixture and let them marinate for a few hours.
 Yogurt is a natural meat tenderizer.
-Grill the chicken and serve with a tomato salad and cut up pita bread.
+Grill the chicken and serve with a traditional tomato salad and cut up Greek pita bread.
 It will be the juiciest chicken ever!

 A bowl with yogurt, honey and walnuts, a spoon on a cloth napkin, fig halves, another bowl with yogurt and a jar with honey.

-WANT TO EAT LIKE A GREEK?
-Subscribe to my newsletter and follow me on FacebookPinterest, and Instagram for all of the latest updates.
+Please leave a comment, we love hearing from you!
+Subscribe to our newsletter and follow us on FacebookPinterest, and Instagram for the latest updates.

 The Greek Foodie Logo.